syKevinPeng/game_sale_analysis/README.md

-#### Merge the main dataset and the additional dataset
-Before merging the two datasets, we drop rows having missing values in the column "Year" as we will use this column and the column "Name" in merging.
+**Merge the main dataset and the additional dataset** Before merging the two datasets, we drop rows having missing values in the column "Year" as we will use this column and the column "Name" in merging.
 Then we drop columns we will not use in data visualization and data analysis, which are 'Rank', 'basename', 'Total_Shipped', 'Platform', 'Publisher', 'VGChartz_Score', 'Last_Update', 'url', 'status', 'Vgchartzscore', 'img_url', 'User_Score'.

-The type of join we choose is left join, as we do not want to add excessive records from the additional dataset.
+The type of join we choose is left join, because we do not want to add excessive records from the additional dataset.

 ```python